HumanSignal/awesome-label-studio-configs/CONTRIBUTING.md

    - Increment MINOR version for new functionality in a backward compatible manner
    - Increment PATCH version for backward compatible bug fixes
 3. **Update screenshots** if your changes affect the UI appearance
-4. **Explain your changes** in the PR description, including why they improve the config
+4. **Explain your changes** in the PR description, including:
+   - What was changed
+   - Why it was changed
+   - How it improves the config
+   - Any breaking changes
 5. **Ensure all validation checks pass** before submitting your PR

 ## Validation and Checks